 This function displays the present date and allows it to be changed.
-This function is placed in the passcode protected part of the CAL Mode since the calibration due warning messages depend on the present date as well as the stored due dates.
+This function is placed in the pass-code protected part of the CAL Mode since the calibration due warning messages depend on the present date as well as the stored due dates.
 Use the Up and Down buttons to set each date segment and the ENT button to move between the date segments.
 Press ENT when all digits are entered to save the changed values.
-The CLR button moves to the next function.
+The CLR button moves to the next function without saving the changed values.

-7.8.6 Probe Lock
+7.9.6 Probe Lock

 This function locks or unlocks operation of the unit with the presently connected probe only.
+To set probe lock, use the Up and Down buttons to select ON or OFF and press the ENT button to store the selected setting and continue.

-If probe lock is set to ON, the instrument can only be used to display temperature with the probe attached when probe lock was set ON.
-If probe lock is ON and a different probe is attached the instrument will display the serial number of the connected probe, 'PRT: xxxxxxxx', and then the message "Probe is locked".
-Measuring will be disabled.
-If probe lock is OFF the instrument can be used with any probe.
-To lock the instrument with a new probe, set probe lock OFF, attach the new probe, and then set probe lock ON again.
+If probe lock is set to ON, the serial number of the currently attached probe is stored.
+The instrument can only be used to display temperature with the probe that was attached when the probe lock was set ON.
+If probe lock is ON and a different probe is attached, the instrument returns to Blank Mode and displays the message "Probe is locked".
+Measuring is disabled.
 Probe lock ON also disables access to the probe parameters that follow in the menu.

-The probe parameters, beginning with the probe serial number, will only appear in the menu if probe lock is OFF.
-To set probe lock use the Up and Down buttons to select ON or OFF and press the ENT button to store and continue.
+If probe lock is OFF, the instrument can be used with any probe.
+To lock the instrument with a new probe, set probe lock OFF, attach a new probe, and then set probe lock ON again.

-7.8.7 Prb
+7.9.7 Prb